Minneapolis Lawyers for Nurses

 Frequently Asked Questions

-I have received a letter from my licensing board and was wondering if you would explain how the process works?
+I have received a letter from my licensing board.
+What happens now?

-I have been called to appear for an investigative interview with an investigator at the Minnesota Attorney General’s office.
-Do I need a lawyer for that?
+I have been called to appear for an investigative interview at the Minnesota Attorney General’s office.
+Do I need a lawyer?

-I just received Allegations and I do not have much time to respond.
-Can I get an extension?
+I have received allegations but do not have much time to respond.
+Can I request an extension?

 Can I get a copy of the Board’s file or the original complaint against me?
 Can I find out who filed the complaint?

-What are the possible outcomes of an investigation by the Board into my practice?
+What are the possible outcomes of an investigation into my practice?

 If I am disciplined by my licensing Board, will I ever be able to get a job again?